-A student who wishes to appeal a decision regarding the acceptance of credits by examination and/or experience must file a written appeal to the Office of the Registrar.
-Such an appeal must be submitted by the student within 30 days of receiving the decision in question.
+A student who wishes to appeal a decision regarding the acceptance of credits by examination and/or experience must file a written appeal to the Office of the Registrar within 30 days of receiving the decision in question.
 A decision will be provided to the student within 60 days of receipt of the appeal, and this decision is final.
 For students who appeal under the conditions of the State-Wide Agreement, the relevant community college will be informed of the nature of the appeal and the decision.